humaidq/huma.id/content/projects/iglu.md

 #### 2.4.
 Dev DNS

+![a screenshot of the dev dns server running, indicating that it will resolve local.nacdlow.com to 10.0.0.219, and other queries will be redirected to 8.8.8.8](devdns.jpg)

 This is a custom Domain Name Server which returns a custom response for our domain, used for testing PWAs with HTTPS support (required by service workers).